Anku5hk/Programmers_guide_to_Python/book.md

 # similarly check if it contains 30, nope so False
 print(30 in my_list) # False

-## not in: negate the 'in' condition, same as above but returns opposite values
+## not in: negate the 'in' condition, same as above but returns opposite values.
 # consider the same list, we'll check values again
 # checking if 10 'not in' 'my_list'
 print(10 not in my_list) # True